Safety & Range Rules & Waiver

 Get Help With Malfunctions: Seek out the Range Safety Officer for help with firearm malfunctions and stoppages.
 Do not remove malfunctioning firearms from the shooting booth.
 After a thirty second delay, place the malfunctioning gun on the bench with the muzzle pointing downrange.

 Age Requirements: Adults must be legal to own and possess a handgun.
-Children must be at least 12 years old to shoot.
-Minors must be accompanied by a parent or legal guardian who will sign a waiver.
+Children must be at least 48 inches tall old to shoot.
+Minors (under 18) must be accompanied by a parent or legal guardian who will sign a waiver.
 The parent shall act as a coach and MUST remain with the minor at all times.

 Range Safety Officers Are in Charge: Shooters are to obey the instructions and commands of the Range Safety Officer at all times.
 At the call of CEASE FIRE! all shooting must STOP!
-You should make your firearm safe, lay it on the bench with the muzzle (barrel) pointed downrange, and wait for further instructions.
+It would be best to make your firearm safe, lay it on the bench with the muzzle (barrel) pointed downrange, and wait for further instructions.
 Shooters should not re-approach the firing line or pick up their firearm until the "ALL CLEAR!" signal is given by the Range Safety Officer.
 The Range Safety Officer will request any person handling a firearm in an unsafe or careless manner to leave the range.

 Only One Shooter and One Coach permitted per shooting booth and only one uncased firearm permitted at a time.
 Persons not shooting or coaching are not permitted on the range.
 Observers may watch from the viewing area provided.